GovTechSG/seed-documentation/set-up-secure-enclave.md

 Before setting up Secure Enclave, it is recommended to create another local administrator profile on your Mac.
 This serves as a safeguard for scenarios where you may need administrator access (breakglass account).
 The SEED team is exploring Endpoint Privilege Management (EPM) or custom scripts for creating breakglass administrator accounts.

-## Enrol in Intune MDM

-Follow the [Enrol in Intune MDM](#) steps if you have not already onboarded to SEED.
-If you are already enrolled, proceed to Platform SSO registration.

 ## Platform SSO registration